FAQ

 My actual hands-on time varies:

 • Throwing and trimming are relatively quick stages.
+I throw multiple pots in an hour, depending on the size and complexity.

 • There are lots of steps in between — drying, waiting for the next kiln firing, and so on.